Citizens from these countries need a visa for Greece

 (1) Visa requirement for Bolivian nationals imposed from April 1, 2007

-**As of July 28, 2010, Turkish citizens with green passports are permitted to visit Greece without a visa thanks to a bilateral Turkish-Greek agreement signed on May 10, 2010.
-Visa-free travel from Turkey to a few Greek islands ended September 8, 2012; and an understanding was signed to accelerate the liberalization of requirements in March 2013 but nothing more.
+(2) As of July 28, 2010, Turkish citizens with green passports are permitted to visit Greece in summer without a visa thanks to a bilateral Turkish-Greek agreement signed on May 10, 2010.
+Visa-free travel from Turkey to Chios, Kastellorizo, Kos, Lesvos, Rhodes and Samos runs from May to October for 2013 (Kathimerini).
+Previous program ended September 8, 2012; and an understanding was signed to accelerate the liberalization of requirements in March 2013.